 Hinshaw Partner D.L.
 Morriss Named One of Chicago's Notable Minority Lawyers

-The U.S law firm of Hinshaw & Culbertson LLP is pleased to announce that partner Daniel L. "D.L."
+The U.S. law firm of Hinshaw & Culbertson LLP is pleased to announce that partner Daniel L. "D.L."
 Morriss has been recognized as one of Chicago's Notable Minority Lawyers by Crain's Chicago Business.
 Morriss, a commercial litigation partner in Hinshaw's Chicago office, also serves as the firm's Diversity & Inclusion partner as well as in other firm and community leadership positions.

-"We congratulate D.L. for this well-deserved recognition from Crain's Chicago Business for his efforts to lead, mentor and pave the path for other minority lawyers," said Hinshaw Chairman Kevin Joseph Burke.
-"D.L.'s skills as an attorney and leadership on a range of initiatives at Hinshaw underscores the firm's commitment to the hiring, advancement and retention of minority lawyers—and through his civic efforts as well, he has set a great example for our attorneys."
+"We congratulate D.L. for this well-deserved recognition from Crain's Chicago Business for his efforts to lead, mentor, and pave the path for other minority lawyers," said Hinshaw Chairman Kevin Joseph Burke.
+"D.L.'s skills as an attorney and leadership on a range of initiatives at Hinshaw underscores the firm's commitment to the hiring, advancement, and retention of minority lawyers—and through his civic efforts as well, he has set a great example for our attorneys."

-Chicago's Notable Minority Lawyers, a feature published by Crain's Chicago Business, profiles senior level minority lawyers in Chicago, who have significantly impacted the legal community, and who have contributed to the business community as a whole.
+Chicago's Notable Minority Lawyers, a feature published by Crain's Chicago Business, profiles senior-level minority lawyers in Chicago, who have significantly impacted the legal community, and who have contributed to the business community as a whole.

-Morriss represents regional and Fortune 500 financial institutions in commercial claims, with a focus on assisting lenders in high value workout disputes, post judgment collections, tax disputes and other issues.
+Morriss represents regional and Fortune 500 financial institutions in commercial claims, with a focus on assisting lenders in high-value workout disputes, post-judgment collections, tax disputes, and other issues.
 In addition to his practice, he is devoted to ensuring the success of the next generation of minority lawyers.

 Morriss also is a member of the firm's Associate Hiring Committee, Social Media Committee, and Hinshaw University's Planning Committee.

 "I am honored to be recognized with this year's group of Chicago's Notable Minority Lawyers," said Morriss.
 "Companies today expect diverse representation, and I am proud of our efforts at Hinshaw to provide diverse teams.
-At the same time, the legal profession as a whole cannot be satisfied with status quo, but must continue to find new ways to exceed targets for growth and impact of diverse talent."
+At the same time, the legal profession as a whole cannot be satisfied with the status quo, but must continue to find new ways to exceed targets for growth and impact of diverse talent."